isc-projects/bind9/doc/arm/reference.rst

 ``server`` Block Definition and Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``server`` statement defines characteristics to be associated with a
+The :namedconf:ref:`server` statement defines characteristics to be associated with a
 remote name server.
 If a prefix length is specified, then a range of
 servers is covered.
 Only the most specific server clause applies,
 regardless of the order in :iscman:`named.conf`.

-The ``server`` statement can occur at the top level of the configuration
+The :rndcconf:ref:`server` statement can occur at the top level of the configuration
 file or inside a :any:`view` statement.
 If a :any:`view` statement contains
-one or more ``server`` statements, only those apply to the view and any
+one or more :namedconf:ref:`server` statements, only those apply to the view and any
 top-level ones are ignored.
-If a view contains no ``server`` statements,
+If a view contains no :namedconf:ref:`server` statements,
-any top-level ``server`` statements are used as defaults.
+any top-level :namedconf:ref:`server` statements are used as defaults.

 .. namedconf:statement:: bogus